 “For the purposes of the calculation of the Floating Price(s), all numbers shall be rounded to four (4) decimal places.
 If the fifth (5th) decimal number is five (5) or greater, then the fourth (4th) decimal number shall be increased by one (1), and if the fifth (5th) decimal number is less than five (5), then the fourth (4th) decimal number shall remain unchanged.”

+V. With respect to any financially settled EOL Transactions entered into by ENA with Counterparty and governed by this Amendment, the following terms shall apply and be incorporated in each such EOL Transaction:

+“Any reference to “Enron Canada Corp.” as the Enron counterparty in an EOL product description for a financially settled EOL Transaction shall be deemed to be a reference to “Enron North America Corp.””